opendocsg/slw-judgments-backfill/2007_SGHC_221/report.md

 36     The petitioner’s assertion that the respondent should not be allowed to continue with the Swedish proceedings should also be examined.
 She married the respondent in Sweden.
 He is a Swedish national, and is domiciled in Sweden.
 In the circumstances, the petitioner must have realised and accepted that if the marriage breaks down, it is likely that the divorce proceedings would be brought before the Swedish courts.

 37     The law on anti-suit injunctions in Singapore is also well settled.
-The Court of Appeal has made it clear in _Bank of America National Trust & Savings Association v Djoni Widjaja_ [1994] 2 SLR 816 (“ _Djoni Widjaja_ ”) and _Koh Kay Yew v Inno-Pacific Holdings Ltd_ [1997] 3 SLR 121 that the law to be applied is that enunciated by Lord Goff of Chieveley in the decision of the Privy Council in _Société Nationale Industrielle Aerospatiale v Lee Kui Jak and Another_ [1987] 1 AC 871 at 892.
+The Court of Appeal has made it clear in _Bank of America National Trust & Savings Association v Djoni Widjaja_ <span class="citation">[1994] 2 SLR 816</span> (“ _Djoni Widjaja_ ”) and _Koh Kay Yew v Inno-Pacific Holdings Ltd_ <span class="citation">[1997] 3 SLR 121</span> that the law to be applied is that enunciated by Lord Goff of Chieveley in the decision of the Privy Council in _Société Nationale Industrielle Aerospatiale v Lee Kui Jak and Another_ [1987] 1 AC 871 at 892.

 38     Lord Goff held that: